jdc20181/Krypto-Browser/Releases/readme.md

 ### Release Schedule

+*Note releases here are stable releases, for details on testing releases check out our contributing guide, and Releases documentation*

 Krypto's Release Schedule is designed to push an update once a month, at least during the initial release period (Versions 0.1 to 0.5), once stable, the release schedule may change, below is an approximate release table.

 | Version | Release Month [2019] |